Amber-Y321/Hospitalization-simulation/README.md

 # Healthcare System Management under COVID-19 Pandemic
-Under COVID-19 pandemic, the hospital resource (i.e., doctors, nurses, beds, equipment) allocation directly affects the public health.
-Here, we consider a NYC hospital treatment and developed a discrete-event simulation of emergency department to assess the system performance, predict the future response, and guide the decision making.
+During the COVID-19 pandemic, hospital resource allocation—such as staffing, bed availability, and equipment—became a critical factor in patient outcomes.
+This project focuses on a New York City hospital's emergency department, where we developed a discrete-event simulation model to evaluate system performance, forecast patient flow, and support data-driven decision-making.
+The simulation enables strategic planning to improve treatment quality and reduce mortality under crisis conditions.

 ## Data Description
 hospitalization: patient admission time, patient ID, patient encounter ID, patient severity level, living status, patient discharge time